ggold7046/docs/CONTRIBUTING.md

 We love patches!
 To publish your changes, you must sign either the individual or corporate Contributor License Agreement (CLA):

-* If you are an individual writing original documentation or source code and you're sure you own the intellectual property, sign an [individual CLA](http://code.google.com/legal/individual-cla-v1.0.html).
+* If you are an individual who wrote original documentation or source code and you're sure you own the intellectual property, sign an [individual CLA](http://code.google.com/legal/individual-cla-v1.0.html).
 * If you work for a company that wants to allow you to contribute your work, sign a [corporate CLA](http://code.google.com/legal/corporate-cla-v1.0.html).

 We can accept your pull requests after you sign the CLA.
-We can only receive original documentation and source code from you and other people that have signed the CLA.
+We can only receive original documentation and source code from you and others who have signed the CLA.

-# About our docs
+# About our documents

 The TensorFlow documentation is written in [Markdown](https://commonmark.org/help/) and [Jupyter/Colab notebooks](https://colab.research.google.com/notebooks/welcome.ipynb).